jminjares4/Digital-System-2-Template/Lab6/README.md

-# Lab #6: Register Transfer and Datapaths
+# Lab 6: Register Transfer and Datapaths :zap:

 A register cell is to be designed for an 8-bit register R0 that has the following Register Transfer Functions: